tutacat/shapez-fullscreen/README.md

 # shapez-fullscreen
-Fullscreen hotkey mod for shapez
+Fullscreen hotkey mod for shapez.
 Default key: F11

 It can only be used while the game level is open currently.

 ## Download the mod: